m4ttsch/omscs-notes-notes/operating-systems/midterm-exam-review-questions.md

 This tests workloads that can primarily be served from cache, but not completely.
 AMPED performs slightly better than SPED here.
 Since some of the work is disk-bound SPED blocks where AMPED context switches.
 Both of these approaches are better than MT/MP models, which have more memory allocated to them (less for cache size), and still incur the overhead of context switching.

 ### CS Trace
 This tests workloads that become disk-bound very quickly.
 In this case, AMPED, and MT/MP smoke SPED.
-Since SPED is single-threaded, with not helpers, SPED blocks a lot when the workload is disk-bound.
-AMPED only has enough helper processes to keep the disk busy, so it has a smaller memory footprint and few context switching overheads than MP/MT
+Since SPED is single-threaded, with no helpers, SPED blocks a lot when the workload is disk-bound.
+AMPED only has enough helper processes to keep the disk busy, so it has a smaller memory footprint and few context switching overheads than MP/MT.

 ### Optimizations
 Looking at connection rate as a result of file size across the various combination of optimizations - pathname lookup caching, response header caching, and mapped file caching - shows that the combination containing all optimizations can handle the highest connection rate.